 Digital Nomad and Startup Communities in Hawaii

-There are plenty of remote workers on Hawaii, but they can be difficult to find in areas outside of Honolulu.
+There are plenty of remote workers on Hawaii, most of them located in Honolulu.
 To network while you are on the island, try joining a coworking space, or joining the Outsite Community.
 Our Space in Sunset Beach has local WhatsApp Groups, perfect for meeting other locals.

 Coworking Spaces in Hawaii